 - Unemployed and unable to find full-time employment.

-How to apply for deferment or forbearance
+How to apply for student loan deferment

 But before taking the next steps, make sure that you qualify for deferment or forbearance.
 You can’t apply for either option if your federal student loans are in default.
 You also must meet specific requirements for deferment or mandatory forbearance.
 Check the criteria before pursuing these options.